This Is Why You'll Love the American Museum of Natural History

 Tips for Visiting the American Museum of Natural History in New York

-• While the cafes are temporarily closed, the food court is open 10:30am-3:30pm.
+- The Museum has table service at The Restaurant at Gilder open from 11:30 am-3:30 pm, two cafes, and a food court that is open 10:45 am-4:30pm.
 Visitors may also leave the museum for food and return using the same timed-entry ticket on the same day.

 Visiting the American Museum of Natural History in NYC